websauna/websauna/docs/source/reference/glossary.rst

     IPython Notebook
         A powerful browser based shell for a Python.
 Popular in scientific community and data analysis.
 See `IPython Notebook site <http://ipython.org/notebook.html>`__ for more information.

+    isolation level
+        How database handles transactions where there is a :term:`race condition`.
+See also :term:`ACID`.

     Jinja
         Jinja2 is a modern and designer-friendly templating language for Python, modelled after Django’s templates.
 It is fast, widely used and secure with the optional sandboxed template execution environment. `Read more <http://jinja.pocoo.org/docs/dev//>`__.